docker-library/docs/ros2/content.md

 The available tags include supported distros along with a hierarchy tags based off the most common meta-package dependencies, designed to have a small footprint and simple configuration:

--	`ros-core`: barebone ROS install
+-	`ros-core`: barebone ROS 2 install
 -	`ros-base`: basic tools and libraries (also tagged with distro name with LTS version as `latest`)
--	`robot`: basic install for robots
--	`perception`: basic install for perception tasks

-The rest of the common meta-packages such as `desktop` and `desktop-full` are hosted on automatic build repos under OSRF's Docker Hub profile [here](https://hub.docker.com/r/osrf/ros/).
+The rest of the common meta-packages such as `desktop` and `ros1-bridge` are hosted on automatic build repos under OSRF's Docker Hub profile [here](https://hub.docker.com/r/osrf/ros2/).
 These meta-packages include graphical dependencies and hook a host of other large packages such as X11, X server, etc. So in the interest of keep the official images lean and secure, the desktop packages are just be hosted with OSRF's profile.

 ### Volumes